Associated Banc-Corp (ASB): A Technical Analysis

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at ASB starting from Haddad Michael J, who purchase 5,750 shares at the price of $17.35 back on Apr 26.
-After this action, Haddad Michael J now owns 5,750 shares of Associated Banc-Corp, valued at $99,773 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at ASB starting from GERKEN R JAY, who purchase 3,000 shares at the price of $16.07 back on May 02.
+After this action, GERKEN R JAY now owns 42,036 shares of Associated Banc-Corp, valued at $48,207 using the latest closing price.

-Harmening Andrew J, the President & CEO of Associated Banc-Corp, purchase 4,850 shares at $20.57 during a trade that took place back on Mar 09, which means that Harmening Andrew J is holding 287,394 shares at $99,789 based on the most recent closing price.
+Haddad Michael J, the Director of Associated Banc-Corp, purchase 5,750 shares at $17.35 during a trade that took place back on Apr 26, which means that Haddad Michael J is holding 5,750 shares at $99,773 based on the most recent closing price.

 Stock Fundamentals for ASB